Northern Illinois University

 Purpose and Audience

-The course provides a comprehensive and systematic review of the methods used for measurement, correction, and control of the beam dynamics in modern particle accelerators.
+The course provides a comprehensive and systematic review of the methods used for measurement, correction, and control of charged particle beams in modern particle accelerators.
 By way of illustration, theoretical principles are applied in the evaluation of experimental data obtained at various accelerator laboratories including CERN, BNL, DESY, SLAC, IUCF, KEK, LBNL, and FNAL.
-The intended audience includes graduate students and engineers or operators working in accelerator-related fields.
+The intended audience includes graduate students in physics and engineering as well as professional scientists, engineers, or operators working in accelerator-related fields.

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.